Today, I want to share the results of my 90-Day Content Marketing Challenge.

 What is a 90-Day Content Marketing Challenge?

-A 90-Day Content Marketing Challenge is when you take massive action for 90-days, creating tons of content online.
-This content might include videos, podcasts, blog posts, blog comments, articles or a combination of these things.
+A 90-Day Content Marketing Challenge is when you take all out massive action for 90-days, creating tons of content online.
+This content might include videos, podcasts, blog posts, blog comments, articles or any combination of these things.
 You double or triple your efforts and create more content than you normally would.

 I set some big goals.
 I wanted goals that would stretch me out of my comfort zone and make me dig deep.
 Here’s what I initially came up with.